internetwache/Internetwache-CTF-2016/README.md

 # Scoreboard

-The scoreboard is based on the tinyctf-platform.
+The scoreboard is based on the [tinyctf-platform](https://github.com/balidani/tinyctf-platform).
 Check the ```README.tinyctf.md``` and ```LICENSE.tinyctf.md``` for more information.
+You can find our modified fork here: <https://github.com/internetwache/tinyctf-platform>

 # Directory structure

-The most interesting directory is ```tasks/```:
+The ```tasks/``` directory contains information about all challenges:

 ```
-├── tasks 							//	Directory with all tasks
+├── tasks 							//	Contains all tasks
-│   ├── challengeXY					//	Directory for a challenge
+│   ├── challengeXY					//	Every challenge has a separate directory
-│   │   ├── code 					//	Directory for serverside code
+│   │   ├── code 						//	Directory with serverside code
-│   │   │   ├── service.py 			//	Service for this challenge
+│   │   │   ├── service.py 			//	Service
 │   │   │   └── flag.py 				//	File with flag
-│   │   ├── solution 				//	Directory for public information
+│   │   ├── solution 					//	Directory with public information
-│   │   │   ├── description.md 		//	Name and description of challenge
+│   │   │   ├── description.md 		//	Name and description
-│   │   │   └── flag.txt 			//	Flag of challenge
+│   │   │   └── flag.txt 				//	Flag
-│   │   └── task 					//	Directory with files for download
+│   │   └── task 						//	Directory with resources for download
-│   │       └── README.txt 			// 	File with challenge hints/code
+│   │       └── README.txt 			// 	File with challenge hints or code
 ```

 # Other files: